 In the future, wireless networks embedded with our power-efficient technologies will continue to play a major role in monitoring and improving the condition and performance of factories, vehicles, homes, buildings, consumer devices, data centers and human bodies.

-Given today's growing environmental sensitivities, long-term fuel supply and cost concerns, TI is at the forefront of helping the electric transportation industry optimize their systems to be more efficient.
+Given today's growing environmental sensitivities, long-term fuel supply and cost concerns, TI is at the forefront of helping the electric transportation industry optimize its systems to be more efficient.

 In Europe, government regulators have imposed emission limits for carbon dioxide and other gases on car manufacturers, which led to the introduction of more hybrid and electric transportation alternatives.
 TI developed a battery-management system for hybrid electric cars that optimizes stored energy so people can drive longer distances and maintain battery performance.

 Additionally, global interest in light electric vehicles, including bicycles and scooters, is growing.
-In China, for example, electric bicycle sales eclipsed sales of any other form of transportation, with 25 million e-bikes purchased in 2012 alone.
-In Holland, the first electric freeway specially built for commuters riding electric bikes and scooters will open next year.
+In China, for example, electric bicycle sales eclipsed sales of any other form of transportation.
+In Holland, the first electric freeway specially built for commuters riding electric bikes and scooters opened.

 Our motor-control and battery-management systems ensure that light electric vehicles are energy-efficient and dependable.
 For example, our technologies help: